lbchanjr/LiveFitFood-SwiftUI/README.md

 # Live Fit Food Ordering App for iOS (SwiftUI/Combine framework version)

 ### Mock ordering app for the livefitfood.ca website.
 #### App UI is implemented using the SwiftUI and Combine frameworks.
-For the UIKit/Storyboard implementation of this app, go to this link: [Live Fit Food (UIKit/Storyboard)](https://github.com/lbchanjr/LiveFitFood-UIKit).
+For the UIKit/Storyboard implementation of this app, click this link: [Live Fit Food (UIKit/Storyboard version)](https://github.com/lbchanjr/LiveFitFood-UIKit).
 #### ***DISCLAIMER: This app was developed as an exercise in native iOS mobile application development and is not in any way affiliated with the livefitfood.ca website or any of its mobile apps.***

 #### Screenshots